nsidc/earthaccess/.github/pull_request_template.md

 willing and ready to help pick it up from there!

 Please start by opening this Pull Request as a "draft".
 You can do this by clicking the arrow on the right side of the green "Create pull request" button.
+While your pull request is in "draft" state, maintainers will assume the PR isn't ready for their attention unless they are specifically summoned using GitHub's @ system.

 Follow the draft checklist below to move the PR out of draft state.
 If you accidentally created the PR as a non-draft, don't worry, you can still change it to a draft using the "Convert to draft" button on  the right side panel under the "Reviewers" section.
 -->